-Prior to admission (or no later than the end of the first year of study), students must complete one unit of CPE in a program accredited by the Association of Clinical Pastoral Education, Inc., with an evaluation acceptable to the professors in the field.
+Prior to admission (or no later than the end of the first year of study), students must complete one unit of CPE with an evaluation acceptable to the professors in the field.
 Students will not be able to begin the clinical education portion of their program requirements until the prerequisite is met.
-No unit credit is granted for this unit of CPE.
+No credit is granted for this unit of CPE.